Humboldt Broncos bus crash: Crash

-According to the RCMP collision report, the coach bus carrying the team and the semi-trailer truck collided at the intersection of Highways 35 and 335 near Armley at about 5:00 p.m.
-CST.
-Jaskirat Singh Sidhu was travelling westbound on Highway 335 in a transport truck carrying two trailers loaded with peat moss, between 86 and 96 km/h.
-A bus carrying 29 members of the Humboldt Broncos hockey team was travelling northbound on Highway 35 around 96–107 km/h.
+According to the Royal Canadian Mounted Police (RCMP) collision report, the semi-trailer truck and the coach bus collided at the intersection of Highways 35 and 335 at about 5:00 p.m.
+CST on April 6, 2018.
+The truck, driven by Jaskirat Singh Sidhu and carrying two trailers loaded with peat, was travelling westbound on Highway 335 at between 86 and 96 km/h.
+The bus, carrying twenty-nine members of the Humboldt Broncos junior ice hockey team, was travelling northbound on Highway 35 around 96–107 km/h.
 At the intersection of Highways 35 and 335, near Armley, Highway 335 traffic faces a stop sign, which is "oversized" at 1.2 metres across, attached to a post with a blinking red light immediately above it, and placed 19 metres ahead of the intersection.
-Sidhu failed to heed the stop sign, while the Broncos' bus was to be given the right-of-way.
+Sidhu failed to heed the stop sign, while the Broncos' bus was to be given the right of way.
 Sidhu's truck was completely blocking the intersection when the Broncos' bus slammed into the lead trailer.

-It was a clear, sunny day and nothing obscured Sidhu's view of the stop sign, according to the agreed statement of facts.
-The sun was not in his eyes, the road was not affected by any inclement weather, and the intersection was clearly visible before the collision.
+Weather on the day of the crash had been clear and sunny, and nothing obscured Sidhu's view of the stop sign, according to the agreed statement of facts.
+The sun was not in Sidhu's eyes, the road was not affected by any inclement weather and the intersection was clearly visible before the collision.
 Sidhu also passed signs indicating that an intersection with a stop sign was ahead.

-Sidhu was not under the influence of drugs or alcohol at the time, and was not distracted by a cellphone.
-Sidhu claimed he was distracted by a tarp that had come loose.
+Sidhu was not under the influence of drugs or alcohol and was not distracted by a cellphone.
+Instead, he stated that he had been distracted by a tarp that had come loose.
 Glen Doerksen, the Broncos' bus driver, applied his brakes 24 metres before the intersection, but was unable to avoid the collision.
 The bus struck the truck's front trailer in a T-bone collision.
 The bus sustained massive damage, particularly at the front.
 The driver and 13 passengers were killed immediately.
 Two others died of their injuries in hospital.